Rights & Responsibilities

 - You have the right to have an ethics consultation without charge to review the plan of care and to discuss your rights or to attempt to settle ethical disagreements or conflicts with health professionals.

-- You have the right to refuse any treatment, to the extent permitted by law, and to be informed of the medical consequences of your refusal.
+- You have the right to refuse any care, treatment, or services to the extent permitted by law, and to be informed of the medical consequences of your refusal.

 - You have the right to reasonable privacy and confidentiality concerning your medical care and the communications and records pertaining to it.
 Third party payors, medical care review committees and authorized medical center personnel and medical staff may have access to your records.